Seshadri constants of parabolic vector bundles: Abstract

 \section{Abstract}

-Let $X$ be a complex projective variety, and let $E_{\ast}$ be a parabolic vector bundle on $X$.
+Let $X$ be a complex projective variety, and let $E_{\ast}$ be a parabolic vector bundle on $X$ with parabolic structure on a divisor.
 We introduce the notion of \textit{parabolic Seshadri constants} of $E_{\ast}$.
-It is shown that these constants are analogous to the classical Seshadri constants of vector bundles, in particular, they have parallel definitions and properties.
-We prove a Seshadri criterion for parabolic ampleness of $E_{\ast}$ in terms of parabolic Seshadri constants.
+It is shown that these constants are analogous to the classical Seshadri constants of vector bundles, in particular they have parallel definitions and properties.
+We prove a Seshadri criterion for parabolic ampleness of $E_{\ast}$ in terms of the parabolic Seshadri constants of it.
 We also compute parabolic Seshadri constants for symmetric powers and tensor products of parabolic vector bundles.